Belgachia: Transport

 Belgachia is connected to Shyambazar via Belgachia Rail Overbridge.
-Earlier there was a tram service up to Belgachia, but now tram tracks are removed and tram service is shut down since 2019, due to the excessive pressure on the Belgachia Rail Overbridge.
+Earlier there was a tram service up to Belgachia, but now tram tracks are asphalted and tram service is shut down since 2019, due to the excessive pressure on the Belgachia Rail Overbridge.

 Kolkata railway station is located here, which is one of the 5 major railway hub stations of Kolkata Metropolitan Area.

 Belgachia metro station is the nearest metro station of Kolkata Metro.

 Jain Temple

 Shree Digambar Jain Pareswanath Temple is considered one of the most sacred Jain temple of worship in Kolkata.
 This temple was built in 1914 and belongs to Diagambar sect of Jainism.
 This Nagar style temple, with ornamental pillars and sculptures copied from the old Jain temples and caves, casts its shadow in the adjoining tank.
 The temple is surrounded by four gardens.
 An 81 feet high Manastambha (Pillar of Pride) with white marble is one of the major attraction of this temple.
 This temple is dedicated to Parshvanatha, the twenty-third tirthakar of Jainism.
 The temple also has a dharamshala equipped with modern facilities.